 The authors certify that they have obtained all appropriate patient consent forms.
-In the form the patient (s) has/have given his/her/their consent for his/her/their images and other clinical information to be reported in the journal.
-The patients understand that their names and initial s will not be published and due efforts will be made to conceal their identity, but anonymity cannot be guaranteed.
+In the form, the patient has given his consent for his images and other clinical information to be reported in the journal.
+The patient understands that his names and initials will not be published and due efforts will be made to conceal his identity, but anonymity cannot be guaranteed.

 Financial support and sponsorship

 Wetzel M, Gagnon A, McDermott J. Solitary nodule with white hairs.
 Cutis 2017;100:E1-2.

 Stern JB, Stout DA.
 Trichofolliculoma showing perineural invasion.
 Trichofolliculocarcinoma?
 Arch Dermatol 1979;115:1003-4.

 Panasiti V, Roberti V, Lieto P, Visconti B, Calvieri S, Perrella E. The “firework” pattern in dermoscopy.
 Int J Dermatol 2013;52:1158-9.

 Garcia-Garcia SC, Villarreal-Martinez A, Guerrero-Gonzalez GA, Miranda-Maldonado I, Ocampo-Candiani J. Dermoscopy of trichofolliculoma: A rare hair follicle hamartoma.
 J Eur Acad Dermatol Venereol 2017;31:e123-4.